SomeRanDev/reflaxe/README.md

 // function and any classes it references are compiled.
 // Otherwise, Haxe's less restrictive output type list is used. public var smartDCE: Bool = false;

 // -------------------------------------------------------
+// If "true", any std module is only compiled if explicitly
+// added during compilation using:
+// `BaseCompiler.addModuleTypeForCompilation(ModuleType)`
+//
+// Helpful for projects that want to be extremely
+// precise with what modules are compiled.
+//
+// By default, no modules are compiled when this is enabled,
+// `onCompileStart` must be used to decide what will be
+// compiled first.
+public var dynamicDCE: Bool = false;

+// -------------------------------------------------------
+// A list of meta attached to "std" classes for the
+// custom target.
+Used to filter these std classes
+// for the "Smart DCE" option. public var customStdMeta: Array<String> = [];

+// -------------------------------------------------------
+// If "true", a map of all the ModuleTypes mapped by their
+// relevence to the implementation are provided to
+// BaseCompiler's compileClass and compileEnum.
+// Useful for generating "import-like" content. public var trackUsedTypes: Bool = false;

+// -------------------------------------------------------
+// If "true", functions from `ClassHierarchyTracker` will
+// be available for use.
+This requires some processing
+// prior to the start of compilation, so opting out is an option. public var trackClassHierarchy: Bool = true;

+// -------------------------------------------------------
 // If "true", any old output files that are not generated